Cost Curve: Understanding Cost Dynamics for Informed Financial Management

 • Marginal Cost (MC): This is the additional cost incurred by producing one more unit of output.
 It is calculated by dividing the change in total cost by the change in quantity produced.

-Understanding these cost curves is essential for businesses to their production processes and maximize profits.
-Let's delve deeper into each of these cost curves to see how they decision-making.
+Understanding these cost curves is essential for businesses to optimize their production processes and maximize profits.
+Let's delve deeper into each of these cost curves to see how they impact decision-making.

 The Relationship Between Cost Curves